armandofox/armandofox.github.io/_pages/music-theater/1p-lacage.md

 <blockquote>
 Life's not worth a damn till you can say, "Hey world, I am what I am!"
 </blockquote>
-"Your
-life is a sham till you can shout out loud: I am what I am!"

 _I Am What I Am_ is significant because most of Albin's solo numbers to this point have been sung _as his alter-ego Zaza_,